Christian nationalism: Ukraine

 According to Bellingcat, Orthodox Church of Ukraine (OCU) and far-right Ukrainian nationalists align on some issues, including their opposition to LGBT rights.
-Since it was first organized in 2015, Kiev Pride has been physically attacked and intimidated by a coalition of religious and political extremist groups.
-Yaroslav Kulyk, a priest in the OCU, has prominently called for "patriots" to "crush" the Kiev Pride.
+From 2015 to 2018 Kyiv Pride has been physically attacked and intimidated by a coalition of religious and political extremist groups.
+Yaroslav Kulyk, a priest in the OCU, has prominently called for "patriots" to "crush" Kyiv Pride.
 His call has been answered by far-right extremist anti-LGBTQ online umbrella group "Tradition and Order" (Традиція і Порядок) and Karpatska Sich.
 Tradition and Order uses the slogan "Nation, Faith, Family", and is formed of Christian nationalist and neo-Nazi groups, such as C14 and Brotherhood.
 Dmytro Korchynsky, the leader of the Christian nationalist Brotherhood described his group as "Orthodox Taleban".
-In demonstrating against Kiev Pride, Tradition and Order is joined by other far-right Christian anti-LGBT groups such as Katechon, National Resistance, Unknown Patriot, Sisterhood of Saint Olga, and the Interconfessional Chaplain Church.
+In demonstrating against Kyiv Pride, Tradition and Order is joined by other far-right Christian anti-LGBT groups such as Katechon, National Resistance, Unknown Patriot, Sisterhood of Saint Olga, and the Interconfessional Chaplain Church.
 Order (Орден), the so-called "conservative wing" of the "nationalist hate group" National Corps had its banners consecrated by OCU priests.
-Leaders of these far-right groups have posed and marched with Epiphanius I of Ukraine who has characterized LGBT ideas are "Western propaganda" and "sin".
+Leaders of these far-right groups have posed and marched with OCU head Epiphanius of Kyiv who in 2019 characterized LGBT ideas are "Western propaganda" and "sin".

 The neo-Nazi C14 also allegedly helped to physically take over the Moscow-aligned churches for the Ukrainian Autocephaly and C14 leader Yevhen Karas posed with Patriarch Filaret.